mariushelf/bcdict/README.md

 ```

 When there is a conflict between an attribute in the values and an attribute in
-`BCDict`, use the attribute accessor and item() function explicitly:
+`BCDict`, use the attribute accessor explicitly:

 ```python
 >>> d.a.upper()